zsabbagh/dd2480-assignment-3/README.md

 Show the comments that describe the requirements for the coverage.

+We actually worked with all 6 functions when checking the coverage, as several of these already had 100% branch coverage.
+This, inorder for us to screen for appropriate functions to implement unittests for.
+What we ultimately found was the functions in the RBT class, together with `def sort_matrix_diagonally` did not have 100% coverage.
+In the case of RBT, the coverage was trivially improved by adding unittests, since these did not exist.

 Report of old coverage: [link]

 Report of new coverage: [link]